Joeehabre/Python-Projects/README.md

-# 🗂️ Py-Projects
+# 🗂️ Python-Projects

-Welcome to my curated collection of Python mini-projects.
+Welcome to my curated collection of Python projects.
 This repository is a central hub for practical, fun, and educational projects I've created while learning and building real-world coding skills.

 ---